notalim/intermediate-statistics-ca-notes/notes.md

 > **Welcome to MA 331 Spring 2023!**

 > These notes are meant to help you succeed in this course.
 These will include necessary tips for _R_ formulas you will need throughout this course.
-Feel free to give feedback on these via [email](akassymo@stevens.edu).
+Feel free to give feedback on these via [email](akassymo@stevens.edu): akassymo@stevens.edu.

 > **These notes are not meant to replace the slides.** For more info, please refer to the slides.